BenOvermyer/benovermyer.com/content/about/index.md

 My particular focus in the professional world is DevOps.
 I love the idea of melding together operations and development into a kind of superdiscipline.
 Even better is how the philosophy of DevOps helps people help each other.

 I started my professional career as a developer, not a system administrator.
-Now I'm an operations manager, and I love how I get to help people make awesome things together.
-Life just keeps getting better and better!
+Now I'm an operations manager, and I love being able to help people make awesome things together.

 ## Labels and Specifics

 __Politics:__ For the Americans out there, you can consider me so deeply liberal/progressive that Democrats are comparatively conservative.
 But really, politics goes [well beyond labels](http://www.the-american-interest.com/2016/02/17/the-seven-habits-of-highly-depolarizing-people/) for the discerning fan of democracy and the human condition.

 __Religion:__ I identify greatly with this quote attributed to late Czech statesman Václav Havel:

 > Seek the company of those who search for truth; run from those who have found it.